jingjiang02/M2CAN/README.md

 ## Citation

-If you use this code in your research, please cite:
+If you find M2CAN useful in your research, please consider citing:

 ```bibtex
 TODO